 Eco Village Project

-Our local action on climate change and sustainability.
+Our local action on Climate and Ecological Emergency

 A CLIMATE AND ECOLOGICAL EMERGENCY has been declared for Redcliffs, by the Redcliffs Residents Association (RRA).
 The Redcliffs/Te Raekura Eco Village Group has been formed under the umbrella of the RRA to help residents facilitate the healing of our planet and our local environment by providing information and generally promoting sustainable living.
 Anyone interested to take part can join the Group, or you can work privately on your own goals.
 This page is both a framework and a resource.